google/js-green-licenses/README.md

 ```

 The `greenLicenses` section is for the custom license list and the
-`packageWhitelist` section is for the package whitelist.
+`packageAllowlist` section is for the package allowlist.

 Note that comments are allowed in `js-green-licenses.json`.